 Look Good Feel Better

-Tuesday, March 4, 1-3 p.m.
-LGFB is a hands-on workshop conducted by volunteer cosmetologists.
-It includes skin care, makeup application and a demonstration on how to use wigs, scarves and hats to help a woman cope with the side effects of cancer treatment.
-Patients must be undergoing chemotherapy or radiation treatment.
-This program is a partnership between the American Cancer Society, Personal Care Products Council, and the National Cosmetology Association.
+A hands-on workshop conducted by volunteer cosmetologist Erika Manso, that includes skin care, makeup application and a demonstration on how to use wigs, scarves and hats.
+Attendees must be undergoing chemotherapy or radiation treatment.
+LGFB is a partnership between the American Cancer Society, Personal Care Products Council and the National Cosmetology Association.